HORUS Python Bindings

 • Multiprocess Support: Process isolation and multi-language nodes

-• Pythonic: Feels like native Python, not wrapped C++
+• Pythonic: Feels like native Python, not a foreign function wrapper

 • Rich Ecosystem: Use NumPy, OpenCV, scikit-learn, etc.